Keio University

 Meanwhile, a realignment of inter-party relations was observed, as part of the Republicans—who follow the lineage of Charles de Gaulle—decided to join forces with the National Rally, while others sought to maintain their identity as a right-wing force distinct from the far-right.

 After spending a significant amount of time, the New Popular Front put forward Lucie Castets, a completely unknown civil servant, as their candidate and demanded her appointment as Prime Minister.
 While the President may appoint anyone—including those who are not members of parliament or have no political experience—it is customary to appoint the person recommended by the largest force in the lower house.
 However, Macron, who was reluctant to allow the left-wing coalition (which held only a relative majority) to form a cabinet, held repeated meetings with various forces and waited for the Olympics to end.
-Two months after the runoff of the National Assembly elections, he finally appointed Michel Barnier, a member of the Republicans (which had become the fourth-largest force in parliament) with experience as a minister and European Commissioner.
+Two months after the runoff of the National Assembly elections, he finally appointed Michel Barnier, a member of the Republicans (which had become the fourth force in parliament) with experience as a minister and European Commissioner.
 It goes without saying that the disappointment and anger of the New Popular Front and its supporters were immense.

-*Affiliations and titles are those at the time of publication.
+*Affiliations and titles are as of the time of publication.